Collection Pack Sativa Champions

 If you're looking for your next pure Indica or Sativa strain, get inspired by some of the most popular Indica and Sativa strains from our store:

-Collection Pack Sativa Champions, Super Lemon Haze (Sativa) Afghan Kush (Indica) and Hollands Hope (Indica).
+Collection Pack Sativa Champions, Super Lemon Haze (Sativa) Hindu Kush (Indica) and Hollands Hope (Indica).

 However, opinions are very divided regarding the effect differences between indica and sativa strains.
 While many long-term users swear that they feel physically relaxed after consuming indica weed, while they experience a dynamic high after smoking sativa strains, there is little clear evidence to support this from a scientific perspective.